Apply for Federal Loans

 - Direct PLUS Loans are loans made to graduate or professional students and parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
 Please visit www.studentaid.gov to apply for a Federal Parent PLUS Loan.
 Please be sure to select the correct loan period option for your student If the parent who provided information on the FAFSA is not the parent who has applied for the PLUS loan; then we will need a copy of your birth certificate to verify that the PLUS Loan applicant is your biological parent.

 Steps to Accept your Federal Loans

 You must reapply for financial aid each academic year by completing the FAFSA.
-When you apply for financial aid each year, you will be offered loans as part of your financial aid award if you are eligible.
-A loan is money you borrow and must pay back with interest.
+A loan is money you borrow and must pay back.